John Schrank: Mental health and obsession with Roosevelt

-According to Schrank's testimony during his trial, he had a vivid dream in the early morning of September 15, 1901, a day after 25th U.S. president William McKinley died of gunshots wound sustained in his assassination a week prior.
+According to Schrank's testimony during his trial, he had a vivid dream in the early morning of September 15, 1901, a day after 25th U.S. president William McKinley died of gunshot wounds sustained in his assassination a week prior.
 In this dream, Schrank said he saw McKinley's body rise from the casket during his funeral to say "Avenge my death!", pointing at a corner where a "form clad in Monkish garb" stood; Schrank recognized the form in the corner as Theodore Roosevelt.
 He did not find significance in the dream until Roosevelt announced his bid for the presidential candidacy in February 1912.
 Schrank, who followed the developments of the 1912 presidential elections with great interest through newspapers, was opposed to Roosevelt and believed seeking a third term violated Schrank's interpretation of the Declaration of Independence and George Washington's Farewell Address, in what he termed "The Unwritten Laws".
 (Note: These "laws" outlined what Schrank believed were the four core tenets of the U.S. presidency: A president is limited to two terms, is mandated to uphold the Monroe Doctrine, has to be a Protestant and must not engage in wars of conquest.)
 He claimed that Roosevelt was attempting to dismantle the U.S. Constitution to give himself the power to replace the democratic system with a dictatorship and that Roosevelt, as McKinley's vice president, had orchestrated McKinley's murder to secure the president's office for himself.
 Schrank also believed that Roosevelt was being backed by "foreign powers" with plans to annex the Panama Canal, which he considered a violation of the Monroe Doctrine that would result in another civil war breaking out.
 Schrank concluded that his 1901 dream was a vision sent by God and that it was his mission to prevent this from happening, even if it meant killing Roosevelt, seeing the Decalogue commandment "thou shalt not kill" as overridden in such a case, as he would be acting as an instrument of God.

-Schrank recalled that a few months later in the early hours of September 14, 1912, following the presidential nomination of Roosevelt in August, after he finished a poem entitled "Be A Man" about the McKinley assassination, he heard a voice say "Let no murderer occupy the presidential chair for a third term.
-Avenge my death!" followed by a tap on his shoulder.
+Schrank recalled that a few months later in the early hours of September 14, 1912, following the presidential nomination of Roosevelt in August, he had finished a poem entitled "Be A Man" about the McKinley assassination when he heard a voice say "Let no murderer occupy the presidential chair for a third term.
+Avenge my death!", followed by a tap on his shoulder.
 Schrank turned around to see what he described as an apparition of the late President McKinley, staring at him with "dying eyes".
 He may have also had other hallucinations involving Emily Ziegler.
-Doctors at the time diagnosed Schrank as having paranoid schizophrenia.
+Pre-trial psychiatric examinations attested to chronic paranoia.
+Following his trial, doctors diagnosed Schrank with "dementia praecox, paranoid type", roughly equivalent to schizophrenia by modern standards.